Quantum-Accelerators/quacc/docs/src/user/breakdown.md

 ### Example 3

 Finally, let's look at a more typical relaxation job where you can run the relaxation using the code itself rather than ASE.
-For this example, take a look at[the code](https://github.com/arosen93/quacc/blob/main/quacc/recipes/gaussian/core.py#L96-L164) for `quacc.rescipes.gaussian.core.RelaxJob`, which is based around the [ASE Gaussian calculator](https://wiki.fysik.dtu.dk/ase/ase/calculators/gaussian.html).
+For this example, take a look at [the code](https://github.com/arosen93/quacc/blob/main/quacc/recipes/gaussian/core.py#L96-L164) for `quacc.rescipes.gaussian.core.RelaxJob`, which is based around the [ASE Gaussian calculator](https://wiki.fysik.dtu.dk/ase/ase/calculators/gaussian.html).
 I explain the bits and pieces below.

 Again, this should largely look similar.
 We start, like always, by instantiating a class that inherits a jobflow `Maker`.
 We then define the parameters that we want to be able to specify when we run the job.
 There are a few more parameters here than in the `tblite` example since Gaussian has a lot more options that we might want to suggest to the user that they should consider, but it's otherwise basically the same.